-- 79. As of September 2019, this HKSAE conforms with International Standard on Assurance Engagements (ISAE) 3410, Assurance Engagements on Greenhouse Gas Statements except that references to IESBA's Code of Ethics for Professional Accountants are replaced by HKICPA's Code of Ethics for Professional Accountants.
+- 79. As of March 2023, this HKSAE conforms with International Standard on Assurance Engagements (ISAE) 3410, Assurance Engagements on Greenhouse Gas Statements except that references to IESBA's Code of Ethics for Professional Accountants (including International Independence Standards) are replaced by HKICPA's Code of Ethics for Professional Accountants.
 With the exception of the foregoing difference, compliance with the requirements of this HKSAE ensures compliance with ISAE 3410. - 80.
 Additional local guidance is provided in footnotes 28, 30a, 32 and 34a.